 Drive on the Left in Scotland

-When you go on a Scotland drive you’ll have to understand you must drive on the left.
+When you go on a Scotland drive, you’ll see that you must drive on the left.
 All four countries that make up the UK (Scotland, England, Wales, and Northern Ireland) drive on the left-hand side of the road – unlike the US and most of continental Europe.

-You’ll find the steering wheel on the right-hand side of the vehicle and the gear shift in manual transmission cars on the driver’s left, alongside the parking brake.
-However, the order of the pedals remains the same as in the US: namely clutch (for manual vehicles), foot brake, and gas pedal, from left to right.
+You’ll find the steering wheel on the vehicle’s right-hand side and the gear shift in manual transmission cars on the driver’s left, alongside the parking brake.
+However, the order of the pedals remains the same as in North America and most of the EU: namely clutch (for manual vehicles), foot brake, and gas pedal, from left to right.
 (The gas pedal is usually known as the accelerator pedal, and the trunk is known as the boot.)

 At roundabouts, give way to traffic on your right-hand side.
 If there is no traffic on your right, it is your right of way, and you can proceed with caution.
 Don’t forget to initially turn left around the roundabout!

-Make sure you’re satisfied with your vehicle before you set off on any journey.
+Make sure you’re satisfied with your vehicle before you embark on any journey.
 You’ll already be slightly more nervous than normal about driving on the other side of the road, and you don’t want to make things more stressful by not being able to find what you need later on.

 Most vehicles in Scotland are manual transmission, meaning you’ll need to shift gears yourself.
-If you’re renting a car in Scotland and not confident using a manual, automatics are available.
-Make sure you make your need for an automatic clear at the time of booking.
+Automatics are available if you’re renting a car in Scotland and not confident using a manual.
+Make sure you note that you want an automatic car clear at the time of booking – they often cost extra.

 As a mental checklist, ask if you know how to operate the headlights, indicator lights, and hazard lights.
 Also make sure you know how to engage reverse gear, which can require pushing down a button or similar, which isn’t always immediately apparent.